Research and Scholarly Productivity

 Take your writing skills and habits to the next level.
 Enjoy the camaraderie of fellow writers.
 The Creating a Sustainable Writing Practice (CSWP) cohort program will focus on best practices in setting achievable goals, building low-stakes accountability, managing writing-related stress, and adopting other practices to establish or enrich a sustainable writing practice.

-Instructional Team: This program is facilitated by Write@UGA faculty: Dr. Lindsey Harding, Director of the UGA Writing Intensive Program, and Dr. Rebecca Hallman Martini, Director of the Willis Center for Writing
+Instructional Team: This program is facilitated by Write@UGA faculty member Dr. Lindsey Harding, Director of the UGA Writing Intensive Program.

 Location: We hold meetings virtually and use an online platform to share our writing progress.
 The Planning for Productivity Lunches will be in person at the beginning and end of the semester, place to be shared with selected cohort.